Spotifyd/spotifyd/README.md

 Options can also be placed in a `[spotifyd]` section, which takes priority over the `[global]` section, which is useful when you run applications related to `Spotifyd`, which shares some but not all options with `Spotifyd`.

+Values can be surrounded by double quotes ("), which is useful if it contains the comment character (#).

 ## Command Line Arguments
 `spotifyd --help` gives an up to date list of available arguments.
 The command